disruptek/gully/README.md

 This tool is designed to be used from within an editor; eg. you're piping a code block into it and replacing that input with this tool's output.

-I used `par` for formatting text, but it has some deficiencies when it comes to formatting comments, especially those adjacent to code.
-Also, it has no concept of dividing the screen vertically.

 ### Input
 ```nim
 when defined(debug):